eonu/feud/docs/source/sections/typing/stdlib.rst

 - :py:obj:`int` should be used to specify integer inputs.
 - :py:obj:`float` should be used to specify fixed precision-floating point inputs.
 - :py:obj:`decimal.Decimal` should be used to specify arbitrary-precision floating point inputs.
+- :py:obj:`fractions.Fraction` should be used to specify fractions.

 .. seealso::